geoffviola/geoffviola.github.io/_posts/2019-09-26-cppcon-2019-trip-report.md

 Herb Sutter
 [CppCon 2019: Herb Sutter “De-fragmenting C++: Making Exceptions and RTTI More Affordable and Usable”](https://www.youtube.com/watch?v=ARYP83yNAWk)

 Herb Sutter goes through static exceptions and static reflection, which should come in C++23.
-Both of these should enable features should be lightweight alternatives to what are commonly excluded features.
+Both of these should be lightweight alternatives to what are commonly excluded.
 Static exceptions will have consistent checks to avoid dynamic allocation.
 Static reflection will allow for fast runtime checks on downcasting.

 # Tool Time
 Tuesday, September 17 • 20:30 - 22:00